quangh33/Go-LevelDB/README.md

 # Go-LevelDB - A [LevelDB](https://github.com/google/leveldb)-Inspired Key-Value Store

-Go-LevelDB is a key-value storage engine built from scratch in Go, inspired by the design of Google's [LevelDB](https://github.com/google/leveldb) and the **Log-Structured Merge-Tree (LSM-Tree)** architecture.
+Go-LevelDB is a on-disk key-value storage engine built from scratch in Go, inspired by the design of Google's [LevelDB](https://github.com/google/leveldb) and the **Log-Structured Merge-Tree (LSM-Tree)** architecture.

 ## Core Features ✨